maddieamie/reading-notes/README.md

 **What status code does a successful GET request return?**

+200 OK

 **What status code does an unsuccessful GET request return?**

+if it is not found, it will be a 404.
+If it fulfilled the request but returned no content, then it is a 204.

 **What status code does a successful POST request return?**

+201-- content created.

 **What status code does a successful DELETE request return?**

+204-- no content, it has been successfully handled.

 [RegExr Cheatsheet](https://regexr.com/)